sh7d/24XXtools/README.md

 Tested and working om linux, definitely will not work in windows (contributions are welcomed)
 ## TODO
 * Allow to disable psu or/and pull-up resistors in case of external hardware used/dumpig content directly from the board
-* Allow to modify and read n bytes at x memory position
+* Allow to modify n bytes at x memory position